by Gary Stevens

-As the media showcases the ever growing frenzy that is race relations in America no one has stopped to ask the simplest of questions.
+As the media showcases the ever-growing frenzy that is race relations in America no one has stopped to ask the simplest of questions.
 What if some disliked someone simply because that individual is an asshole?
-It is hard to fathom such a notion that someone could simply dislike you, because of you know, being you?
-It would most certainly have to be routed in the fact you are of a certain religion or a specific race?
+Is it hard to fathom such a notion that someone could simply dislike you, because of you know, being you?
+Does it most certainly have to be rooted in the fact you are of a certain religion or a specific race?
 Or could it actually have something to do with the manner in which you so choose to speak and act towards others?

-The stark reality is that as individuals we can’t possibly consume to thought that our actions speak for who are to the outside world.
-When meetings occur and your first impression is derailed by your lack of character or judgment the immediate response is to connect that viewers distaste of you with your physical appearance or religious preference to justify the impression that has been made.
-It’s human nature to attempt to reason in this manner, but in reality you are showing a lack of self-awareness by this measure of action.
+When meetings occur and your first impression is derailed by your lack of character or judgment the immediate response is to connect that viewers’ distaste of you with your physical appearance or religious preference to justify the impression that has been made.
+It’s human nature to attempt to reason in this manner, but in reality, you are showing a lack of self-awareness by this measure of action.
 Don’t assume that people care about you as much as you feel they should or for the reasons you want them to.